markkohdev/JamJar/README.md

-# ConcertStitch
+# jamjar
-The repository for ConcertStitch!
+The repository for jamjar!

 ### First time users
 ```